Updated on 20 May 2014

 U.S. law requires a census be taken every ten years, an undertaking that's been performed every decade since 1790.
 It forms the basis for determining how the 435 seats in the U.S. House of Representatives are equitably distributed among the 50 states.
 The census also is critical in determining how federal funds are distributed to states and localities.

-U.S. Census 2010 provides further information about the Census process.
+The U.S. Census website provides further information about the Census process.

 American Fact Finder will give easy access to much of the Census data as it is released over the next three years.